shlomi1993/OU-22971-Toolbox/Ray/4_ray_capstone_project/README.md

     --replay-parquet data/green_tripdata_2023-02.parquet \
     --output-dir output/prepared \
     --n-zones 20 \
-    --seed 42  # For reproducibility only
+    --seed 42  # For reproducibility
 ```

 This validates the two adjacent-month parquet files, identifies the 20 busiest pickup zones from the reference month, aggregates ticks into 15-minute windows, builds per-zone baselines by `(zone_id, hour_of_day, day_of_week)`, and writes prepared assets to `output/prepared/`.